 These factors work together to lower your blood sugar level.
 The more strenuous your workout, the longer the effect lasts.
-But even light activities — such as housework, gardening or being on your feet for extended periods — can improve your blood sugar level.
+But even light activities — such as housework, gardening or being on your feet for extended periods — can improve your blood sugar.

 What to do: